Private and Public Issue Fields

 We hope that the example below will help you understand the concept more clearly.

-Your company has deployed a software installation for a particular customer.
-You want customers to be able to log in to YouTrack and create issues, but only want them to view and update specific fields, such as Priority and Affected version and add and view attachments.
-Customers should be able to view, but not update, the State field.
+Assume that your company has deployed a software installation for an external client.
+You want members of the client organization to be able to log in to YouTrack and create issues, but only want them to view and update specific fields, such as Priority and Affected version and add and view attachments.

-- Create a new project for the customer.
+- Create a new project for the client.

-- Create a group for customer users, and assign them the default Reporter role for the project.
-Make sure that the role does not have Read private fields and Update private fields permissions.
+- Create a group for members of the client organization, and assign them the default Reporter role for the project.
+Make sure that the role does not have permission to Read Issue Private Fields and Update Issue Private Fields.

 Make a Field Private

 This task requires attention and accuracy: the access type is a global setting for a field, and cannot be changed at the project level.
 That is, if you use the same field, for example, Priority in several or even all projects in your YouTrack instance, then making a field private affects all projects that use the field.

 If you have the same scheme for all your projects (for example, in all your projects you want to restrict access to issue fields like in our use case), then you can make the shared field private.
 If your projects differ significantly from each other, the better option is to create new fields for the project, and make them private.

 - Open the tab.

 - Select the field you want make private.

 - In the toolbar, click Make private button.